 Youth Mental Health First Aid

-Youth Mental Health First Aid is a specialist two day program that provides participants with the knowledge and skills to assist young people experiencing a mental health crisis.
+Youth Mental Health First Aid is a specialist two day program that provides students with the knowledge and skills to assist young people experiencing a mental health crisis.

 This program is accredited by Mental Health First Aid Australia.
 On completion of the two day program students may complete an online testing component in order to obtain accreditation.